BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/covenants/nl.md

 ### <a href="https://www.wowhead.com/spell=324631/fleshcraft" data-wowhead="spell=324631"></a>

 ---
-A very powerfull defensive CD on 2 minutes cooldown.
+A very powerful defensive CD on 2 minutes cooldown.
 This will also provide you with meaningful buffs for your entire group when you are channeling it close to nearby Pestilence Slime, Congealed Slime or Rotmarrow Slimes in Plaguefall.

 ### Soulbind & Conduits